behavure/behavure-docs/src/content/docs/edge_iq/install/macOS/10-server.md

 When using a reverse proxy for TLS termination, like Caddy or Nginx, it's recommended to configure the appropriate `HTTP` client address headers, for logging purposes.
 :::

+### Resetting the Administrator Password

+The `admin` user password may be reset upon relaunching Edge IQ using `edgeiq run server --reset-admin-password`

+### More Information
 For more details, visit the full [EdgeIQ Documentation](https://docs.behavure.ai/).